 Directed by: Richard Pepin

 Most of these bargain-basement epics were quickly (and rightfully) forgotten, but after years of obscurity, they're now being discovered by a new generation of B movie masochists thanks to cheap genre compilation DVDs and lower-tier streaming services.
-Which brings us to tonight's feature presentation, T-Force—a wonderfully schlocky sci-fi/action mash up from the fine folks at PM Entertainment, a sadly defunct VHS trash purveyor that was responsible for reams of stylish DTV dreck back in the day, starring the likes of Erik Estrada, Traci Lords, Don "The Dragon" Wilson, and Anna Nicole Smith.
+This brings us to tonight's feature presentation: T-Force—a wonderfully schlocky sci-fi/action mash-up from the fine folks at PM Entertainment, a sadly defunct VHS trash purveyor that was responsible for reams of stylish DTV dreck back in the day, starring the likes of Erik Estrada, Traci Lords, Don "The Dragon" Wilson, and Anna Nicole Smith.

 T-Force doesn't have an original bone in its body, but it's a whole lot of explosive fun... and as an added bonus, the viewer gets to play "Guess what movie this scene is ripped off from!" throughout the film.